GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

     Afterwards, upgrade the Helm chart to newest version, for example: `helm -n <namespace> <release-name> gluu/gluu -f values.yaml --version <version>`.

-1. Check selected document store in oxTrust UI by navigating to `Configuration > JSON Configuration > Store Provider Configuration` page.
-    Change the value of `Document store Type` form field from `JCA` to `DB` if needed and save configuration.

 1. Check `GLUU_DOCUMENT_STORE_TYPE` env var in configmaps:

     ```